Legacy ATS systems no longer get the job done for recruiters and talent specialists.

 An advanced ATS + CRM can “bring about sweeping change to how sourcing is delivered and improve marketing and candidate capture rates” and “create stronger opportunities to engage with candidates at the right moment,” per Orler.

-- Simply put, managing change and embracing newer, better ways of engaging top talent — is required to thrive (and gain a competitive edge) in recruiting today.
+Simply put, managing change and embracing newer, better ways of engaging top talent is required gain a competitive edge in recruiting today.

 If an older ATS system prevent you from realizing your desired ROI and streamlining core tasks, it’s time to onboard a more empowering solution that offers you everything you need to succeed today and in the years ahead.